writethedocs/www/docs/blog/write-the-docs-2017-stats.rst

 Write the Docs 2017 Stats
 =========================

-2017 was a wonderful year for Write the Docs, it marks our 5th year of existence, and the community is growing into a truly global community.
+2017 was a wonderful year for Write the Docs, it marks our 5th year of existence.
+The community is growing into a truly global community, with events around the world.

-This post contains stats that we feel mark our progress at each year's end, so that we can look back and see how we've changed as a community.
+This post contains stats that mark our progress, so that we can look back and see how we've changed as a community.
+We continue to grow and expand, and we're glad to have you along with us!

 .. note:: You can also read our post from `2016 <http://www.writethedocs.org/blog/write-the-docs-2016-year-in-review/>`_.